...

 • Routes 6 to 8 are hiking courses to the summit of Mt.
 Nyūtō (乳頭山頂) that can be done in half a day

-• Route 9, being the hardest hiking route that is only recommended for hikers with a lot of experience, will lead you all the way up to the top of Mount Akita-Komagatake (秋田駒ヶ岳)
+• Route 9, being the hardest hiking route that is only recommended for hikers with a lot of experience, will lead you all the way up to the top of Mount Akita-Komagatake (秋田駒ヶ岳).

 As indicated on the map, the season for hiking is from June to early October every year.
 From mid to late October till late May, the mountains surrounding Nyūtō Onsen are covered in thick snow deemed too dangerous for hiking.

-Six Ryokans Plus One Hotel at Nyūtō Onsen Resort
+The Six Ryokans Plus One Hotel at Nyūtō Onsen Resort

 • On Mondays, only the outdoor pool is closed for day-trip tourists for cleaning.
 If Monday is a public holiday, the cleaning will take place on the next business day